riusksk/vul_war/abstract_contents_english.md

 11.4.5 Exploit Vulnerability to Escape Sandbox
 11.5 Summary
 ### Chapter 12: The Development Trend of Software Vulnerabilities
-12.1 New Challenges in The Field of Software Vulnerabilities
+12.1 New Challenges in The Field of Software Vulnerability
 12.2 The Development Trend of Mobile Terminal Vulnerability
 12.3 The Development Trend of Cloud Computing Platform Vulnerability
 12.4 The Development Trend of IoT Vulnerability